-STAFF: Land Use & Development Goal 1, Policy 9 ensures an appropriate transition between uses that are substantially different in scale and intensity or density of development.
-Land Use & Development Goal 1, Policy 10 calls for mitigation of the impacts caused when incompatible developments unavoidably occur adjacent to one another.
+STAFF: Community Form Goal 1, Policy 9 calls to ensure an appropriate transition between uses that are substantially different in scale and intensity or density of development.
+The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements.
+Community Form Goal 1, Policy 10 calls to mitigate the impacts caused when incompatible developments unavoidably occur adjacent to one another.
 Buffers should be used between uses that are substantially different in intensity or density.
 Buffers should be variable in design and may include landscaping, vegetative berms and/or walls and should address issues such as outdoor lighting, lights from automobiles, illuminated signs, loud noise, odors, smoke, automobile exhaust or other noxious smells, dust and dirt, litter, junk, outdoor storage, and visual nuisances.
-The waiver will not violate specific guidelines of Plan 2040 since the rear of the lot will look and act similarly to the other back yards in the area.
-The change in zoning is due to the expansion of a non-conforming use and correcting the existing zoning.
-The property to the west is also a non-conforming use that is not exclusively multi-family where the building occupies most of the site.
+Residential uses that develop adjacent to agricultural land uses may be required to provide screening and buffering to protect both the farmer and homeowners.
+The proposal meets the guideline of the Comprehensive Plan since the encroachment involves an existing structure where there are no proposed changes to the exterior of the structure.
+A buffer and plantings are provided where parking is adjacent to the residential lot.